bundyfx/vamp/README.md

 We also pass in any other required values for properties in the resource such as `ensure` and `status`.
 For more information on required parameters for each resource be sure to read the documentation for the module in question.

 We also pass in the `ModuleName` for the module in which the resource resides.
 This is used in both to `Prep` and `Apply` phase of vamp and is required in all vamp configuration files.

+There is no limit to the amount of configuration steps you could have in one file.
+However, to keep things modular it may be easiest to create a set of .yml files needed for your desired configuration.

 #### Spec Files